strovertz/terraform-aws-lambda-scheduler/README.md

 ```
 A stop is planned for 4,19 and 23 for each day - including the additional value for saturday and sunday.

 On a RDS instance the schedule tag is a string of keyword parameters separated by a space.
 To support multiple stop/start times per day, separate the hours with a `/`.
+This syntax can also be used on an EC2 instance and can simplify your deployment.
 ```
 "mon_start=7 mon_stop=20 tue_start=7 tue_stop=20 wed_start=7/22 wed_stop=20 thu_start=7 thu_stop=2/20 fri_start=7 fri_stop=20"
 ```